alokparna-hue/AI-Concepts_Simplified/SLMs.md

 ## Example of SLMs

-- A SLM trained on ABC company's internal processes and designed to resolve employee queries and assist with regular tasks
+- A SLM trained on ABC company's internal processes and designed to resolve employee queries and assist with regular tasks.
-- A SLM trained on XYZ bank's customer-facing initiatives and processes and designed to provide 24/7 query resolution
+- A SLM trained on XYZ bank's customer-facing initiatives and processes and designed to provide 24/7 query resolution.